COVID-19 Vaccination Service

 Keeping safe during your appointment

 Looking after our customers and colleagues remains our top priority.
 Please don’t come into store for your appointment if you have COVID-19 symptoms, you're awaiting a COVID-19 test result, or you're required to self-isolate or restrict your movement in line with current HSE guidance.
-Symptoms of COVID-19 include a high temperature, a new, continuous cough, fatigue, shortness of breath and a loss or change in sense of taste or smell.
-COVID-19 symptoms can be like symptoms of a cold, flu or hay fever.

 Instead, please cancel your appointment by contacting our Customer Care Team on 1 800 812 245.** Alternatively, follow the link given in the message you received in your appointment confirmation.